linode/docs/docs/web-servers/nginx/how-to-install-nginx-centos-8/index.md

 ## Add a Basic Site

 1. Create a new directory for your site.
+Replace `example.com` with your site's domain name.

         sudo mkdir -p /var/www/example.com